 For more information concerning the research project please contact: Christian Graeff

 Early-Stage Researcher at GSI Helmholtzzentrum für Schwerionenforschung

-My name is Cosimo Galeone, I am 27 years old and I am italian.
+My name is Cosimo Galeone, I am 27 years old and I am Italian.
 I earned a Master’s degree in nuclear engineering at the Politecnic of Torino.
-For my master’s thesis I joined a team of University of Torino entirely devoted to medical physics that gave me the opportunity to get more and more interested in the field but also to grow personally by working with people coming from all over.
-Currently I am doing a dual-PhD between TU Darmstadt and University of Torino, respectively in electronic engineering and physics, under the supervision of Christian Graeff.
+For my master’s thesis, I joined a team at the University of Torino entirely devoted to medical physics that allowed me to get more and more interested in the field and also to grow personally by working with people coming from all over.
+Currently, I am doing a dual-PhD between TU Darmstadt and the University of Torino, respectively, in electronic engineering and physics, under the supervision of Christian Graeff.

-For my project we will develop a tool to reconstruct the delivered and planned dose in real-time during the treatment.
+For my project, we will develop a tool to reconstruct the delivered and planned dose in real time during the treatment.
 The object is to assess the accuracy of the delivery and measure the dose errors.
-In the scenario of the daily adaptive particle therapy this comparison is crucial to adjust the plan for the following day.
-The work of my PhD aims at having a functioning tool, tested and ready to be applied in some clinic centers.
+In the scenario of daily adaptive particle therapy, this comparison is crucial to adjust the plan for the following day.
+My PhD work aims to have a functioning tool tested and ready to be applied in some clinic centres.